 I grew up eating Tri-Tip so my love affair with it started when I was a young boy.
-My dad would often cook them on his Gas grill for family dinners in the summertime and I will never forget the crusty, charred, juicy, beefy bliss.
-To many a Californian, especially a Northern Californian, Tri-Tip is what backyard BBQ is all about!
+My dad would often cook them on his Gas grill for family dinners in the summertime.
+I will never forget the crusty, charred, juicy, beefy bliss.

 Over time and many trials and errors, I have come to perfect the art of cooking a Tri-Tip and take much pride in it.
 It is a mercifully forgiving cut of meat when it comes to grilling, but there are ways to make a Tri-Tip really shine.

 It’s a mouthwatering combination of a steak and a roast that’s perfect for grilling.
-I have even heard of it being hailed as the “poor man’s prime rib” due to its excellent full beefy flavor and comparatively lower cost.
+I’ve heard it called the “poor man’s prime rib” due to its excellent full beefy flavor and comparatively lower cost.

-It’s a leaner cut that texturally resembles a flat cut brisket, though it doesn’t have nearly as much of the fat on the outside and generally only runs from 1.5 to 3.5 pounds.
+Tri-tips are a leaner cut of meat.
+They texturally resemble a flat cut brisket although they don’t have nearly as much of a fat cap.
+They are also smaller and generally only run from 1.5 to 5 pounds.

-It has a fat cap on one side that can be left on the cut to enhance flavor when grilling, but many butchers trim back the fat side for aesthetic purposes.
+It has a fat cap on one side that can be left on the cut to enhance flavor when grilling.
+Many butchers trim back the fat side for aesthetic purposes.
 My butcher sells both trimmed and untrimmed versions.
 I usually go with the later and trim down some of the fat myself while leaving a thin layer for flavor.

-The Tri-Tip cut, made famous as a local favorite in Santa Maria, California in the late 1950’s, used to only be available on the West Coast but has grown in popularity over the last several years.
+The Tri-Tip cut was made famous as a local favorite in Santa Maria, California in the late 1950’s.
+It used to only be available on the West Coast but has grown in popularity over the last several years.
 It is now frequently found in a lot of membership stores across the U.S.

 Tri-tip is called by many different names across the country.
 If you are having a hard time finding it, chances are your butcher refers to it by something else.
 Any butcher worth his salt should know this cut but just in case, check out “12 Other Names for Tri Tip.”